smacmullan/avondale-event-indexer/README.md

 ## Events Calendar Co
 This is a plugin used by some businesses for their calendar display.
 Use browser developer tools to find the API that the webpage is fetching its data from.

+## Wix
+This grabs data from a business' Wix website using the Wix calendar widget.

+## Book Manager
+This is a tool used by some bookstores.
+For the `api` value, you need to provide the bookstore's "webstore name".
+You can find this by opening a browser developer console and looking at POST requests made from the bookstore's events page. `webstore_name` will be in the payload for the **getSettings** request.